 If you’re an agency, marketing team, or professional service provider, Wrike is a no-brainer.
 It delivers hyper-tailored features you won’t find anywhere else.
-And it’s versatility makes it an excellent option for large businesses that want to use it across multiple departments to make the most of the software (and its hefty price tag).
+And its versatility makes it an excellent option for large businesses that want to use it across multiple departments to make the most of the software (and its hefty price tag).

 Wrike: The Good and The Bad

-Although it didn’t make its way into our top list, Wrike is excellent if you’re an agency, marketing team, or professional service provider.
-Keep reading to learn more about what we love—and don’t love—about this marketing-centric project management tool.
+Although it didn’t make it into our top picks, Wrike is excellent if you’re an agency, marketing team, or professional service provider.
+Keep reading to learn more about what we love (and don’t love) about this marketing-centric project management tool.

 User-Friendly Dashboard: Wrike’s dashboard is unique compared to other project management solutions.
 It contains three panes with a consolidated view of your entire workflow, so you can see an overview and the final details without ever navigating somewhere else.
-The first pane provides access to all projects, teams, and financials to manage resources.
-The next pane offers functions to create a task, assign tasks, and set due dates for tasks.
-Finally, all of your tasks and subtasks can be viewed on the far right pane.
+The first pane provides access to all projects, teams, and financials, making it easy to manage resources.
+The next pane offers functions to create a task, assign tasks, and set due dates for each task.
+Finally, all of your current tasks and subtasks are in the far right pane.
 Unlike other project management tools, everything you need is literally at your fingertips (without having to even so much as click your mouse to see it all).

-Real-Time Analytics: Regardless of the types of analytics you want to see, Wrike automatically updates infographics and charts every 15 minutes so you never have to worry about looking at (or presenting) outdated information.
+Real-Time Analytics: Regardless of the types of analytics you want to see, Wrike automatically updates charts, some reports, infographics, and analytic dashboards every 15 minutes so you never have to worry about looking at (or presenting) outdated information.
 This gives project managers a real-time overview of project statuses, team performance, task statuses, workload, approvals, and tasks waiting on you.
 This is a key benefit, especially if you’re juggling multiple projects at once.
-Not every project management tool comes with analytics, so we love that Wrike comes with real-time analytics that are always up to date.
+Not every project management tool comes with analytics at all, so we love that Wrike comes with real-time analytics that are always up to date.